Staff to address CORE conference on childcare

 Sprock began work for Boys Ranch as a houseparent in 2005.
 He then worked as a campus life supervisor before accepting a role as a trainer five years ago.

 He has earned a bachelor’s of science in education.
-Sprock is a master facilitator in the Satori Method of Managing Aggression, a Neurosequential Model Trainer and a licensed childcare administrator.
+Sprock is a master facilitator in the Satori Method of Managing Aggression, a Trust-Based Relational Intervention educator, a Neurosequential Model Trainer and a licensed childcare administrator.